Kelani Jordan: Total Nonstop Action Wrestling (2025−present)

 On September 26, 2025, Jordan appeared at the Victory Road event of WWE's partner promotion Total Nonstop Action Wrestling (TNA), where Jordan and Léi Ying Lee won the 10-woman battle royal to determine who would face off for the vacant TNA Knockouts World Championship.
 Later in the night, Jordan defeated Lee to win the vacant TNA Knockouts World Championship, marking the first world championship in her career.
 At Bound for Glory, Jordan defeated Indi Hartwell to retain the title.
 At Turning Point, Jordan defeated M by Elegance to retain the title.
 At NXT Gold Rush, Jordan lost the title to Léi Yǐng Lee.

 Personal life

-Mitchell is in a relationship with fellow professional wrestler Christian Brigham, known professionally as Carmelo Hayes.
+Mitchell is engaged to fellow professional wrestler Christian Brigham, known professionally as Carmelo Hayes.
 They started dating in 2023.
 On July 5, 2025, Mitchell announced that she and Brigham got engaged on July 1.

 Mitchell cites Bianca Belair, Bryan Danielson, and Rob Van Dam as her inspirations in wrestling.